arcus/education_modules/python_linear_regression/python_linear_regression.md

 ***
 <div class = "answer">

-This question is designed to test the test-taker's understanding of the concept of overfitting and how to prevent it.
-Overfitting is a common problem in machine learning, and it is important to be able to identify and prevent it.
-Regularization techniques such as L1 and L2 regularization can be used to prevent overfitting in linear regression models.
+Regularization techniques are designed to combat overfitting.
+Let's break down why:

+- Overfitting: Occurs when a machine learning model learns the training data too well, including the noise.
+This makes it perform well on the training set but poorly on new, unseen data.
+It's like memorizing answers instead of truly understanding a subject.
+- Regularization: It adds a penalty term to the model's loss function.
+This penalty discourages overly complex models, forcing them to generalize better to new data.

+Key takeaway:  Regularization techniques like L1 and L2 regularization help create models that are better at understanding the underlying patterns in data, not just the specific examples they were trained on.
 </div>
 ***